Obesity Treatment Overview

 Exercise lowers blood pressure and can help prevent type 2 diabetes.
 Exercise also helps to improve emotional well-being, reduce appetite, improve sleeping ability, improve flexibility, and lower LDL cholesterol.

-Consult your health care provider before starting any exercise program.
+Consult your physician before starting any exercise program.

-- Environmental factors.
-A typical day for most U.S. adults encourages a sedentary lifestyle, and becoming active takes some effort.
+A typical day for most US adults encourages a sedentary lifestyle, and becoming active takes some effort.
 Use of the automobile and working at a desk restrict activity.
 Watching television is a sedentary activity that can contribute to an inactive lifestyle.

 There are simple steps that can be taken to increase daily activity:

 - Take the stairs instead of the elevator or escalator

 - Park the car at the far end of the parking lot and walk to the store or the office

 - Get off the bus one stop early if you are in an area safe for walking

 - Turn off the television or video game and head for the garden, rake the leaves, wash the car, or take a walk

 - Find activities that the whole family will enjoy, such as tennis, roller-blading, or hiking